mbcrump/mbcrump-blog/_posts/2018-02-25-azure-tips-and-tricks97.md

 We've all seen then before, and I must admit that I've never really looked into it before I started writing [this Azure Tips and Tricks series](https://michaelcrump.net/azure-tips-and-tricks-complete-list/).

-It seems to be a good idea, for someone to give you an email address and be notified of new posts.
+We're all crazy busy, so it seems to be a good idea, for someone to give you an email address and be notified of new posts.
 OK, so I wanted to do it, and started looking into sites that offer this.
 After looking around, I kept finding this:

 <img style="border:3px solid #021a40" src="/files/emailsub2.png">

 Most companies offer you a certain number of subscribers for free, then you'll quickly get to a paid version once you go over that number.

-Since I like to save a penny now and again and am aware that I have more subscribers that the free account offers, I decided to roll my own.
+Since I like to save a penny now and again and am aware that I have more subscribers that the free account offers (200), I decided to roll my own.
 But what would I need?

 ## My Requirements to roll my own